ethereum/EIPs/sips/sip-60.md

 It was not designed to be used as a general purpose escrow contract.
 New requirements include adding arbitary length escrow entries to be created by anyone as well as supporting the new terminal inflation and liquidation.

-This will require a migration of all escrowed SNX and escrow entries from the current [RewardEscrow](https://contracts.synthetix.io/RewardEscrow) to new Escrow contract.
+This will require a migration of all escrowed SNX and escrow entries from the current [RewardEscrow](https://contracts.synthetix.io/RewardEscrow) to new Reward Escrow V2 contract.

 ## Motivation